About Us | Chapters I Advertising

 You can always email email@example.com to get advice on whether a particular event is eligible for CE credit.
 For more details on the CEPA program, please click here.

-“State of the Profession”, “Road to Licensure”, and “Law and Ethics workshop” presentations by CAMFT’s Executive Director, Deputy Executive Director, or Staff Attorneys, and visits from the Chapter Outreach Coordinator, can be arranged with Michele Champion at firstname.lastname@example.org.
+“State of the Profession”, “Road to Licensure”, and “Law and Ethics workshop” presentations by CAMFT’s Executive Director, Deputy Executive Director, or Staff Attorneys, can be arranged by clicking on the Presentation listed.
+Visits from the Chapter Outreach Coordinator can be arranged with Michele Champion at firstname.lastname@example.org.

 To schedule your presentation, please contact Chapter Outreach Coordinator, Michele Champion, at email@example.com.